 Case Study: America's Largest Estuary

-As the Chesapeake absorbs runoff from highways, cities, and farms, nutrient and chemical pollution accumulates.
-This creates dead zones, which result in lower yields of fish, crab, and oyster.
-The people who work in these traditional businesses are hit the hardest.
-Declining water quality in the bay means fewer recreational fishermen and fewer crab-eating tourists, a major component of the bay economy.
+Runoff from highways, cities, and farms flows into streams and rivers and into the Chesapeake Bay.
+Nutrient and chemical pollution accumulates.
+This creates dead zones, which result in lower yields of fish, crabs, and oysters.
+The people who work in traditional businesses like fishing are hit the hardest.
+Declining water quality in the bay also means challenges for recreational fishermen and tourism, a major component of the bay economy.

-NOAA’s Chesapeake Bay Office works for the health of the Chesapeake Bay, conducting the science necessary to monitor and manage bay resources.
+The NOAA Chesapeake Bay Office works to protect and restore the health of the Chesapeake Bay, facilitating science necessary to monitor and manage bay resources.
+We are a partner in the Chesapeake Bay Program, supporting efforts to help the bay's fisheries and habitats.